bankongithub/bankongithub.github.io/README.md

 ## Can I create my private bank with this project?

 Of course!
 You can fork the project and deploy it privately.
 The only thing you need to do is following the [LICENSE](https://choosealicense.com/licenses/gpl-3.0/).
 Don't forget to star this repository and follow the author!
-One thing should be noted that this project is not on Ethereum blockchain or any other blockchain but just used the wallet algorithm of ETC.
+One thing should be noted that this project is not on Ethereum blockchain or any other blockchain but just used the wallet algorithm of ETH.

 ## API